jaeger7geek/FrameXtractor/README.md

 ## 🔹 Tips

-- For long videos, increase FPS carefully — extracting too many frames can consume large disk space.
+- For long videos, increase FPS carefully, extracting too many frames can consume large disk space.

 - Use PNG for maximum quality if storage is not an issue.